alyaqasrina/Group-Project-2-Final-Exam-/README.md

 3. Yaya ali hassane (1928095)

 # Introduction
-PIXLHUNT is a website aimed to guide visitors to trending and iconic places around Kuala Lumpur.
+PIXLHUNT is a web application aimed to guide visitors to trending and iconic places around Kuala Lumpur.
 Experience the three boroughs of Kuala Lumpur with PIXLHUNT.
 Find out what to do, where to go, and what to eat in Kuala Lumpur - the city of contrast and diversity.
 Our organization focuses on Sustainable Development Goal 2 and 8.
 We aim to focus on